 SNO held its first Sharpsburg Fall Festival in October 2014 in Kennedy Park.
-The festivities included a petting zoo, pumpkin patch, balloon artist, horse-drawn trolley rides, hay maze, and other fun fall activities.
-Since that first fall festival, the annual event has continued to grow and attract more local businesses, organizations, makers, and performers each year, evolving into a magically themed event that invites attendees to don their robes and gather their broomsticks for a day inspired by magic and community.
+The free festivities offered at the annual event have continued to grow and attract more local businesses, organizations, makers, and performers each year, evolving into a magically themed event that invites attendees to don their robes and gather their broomsticks for a day inspired by magic and community.

-The 2018 fall festival (Sharpsmeade: A Magical Sharpsburg Fall Festival) took place on Saturday, October 13th, from 11 am - 3 pm at Kennedy Park.
-For more information on volunteering, sponsoring next year's event, or hosting a booth, email Brittany Reno at firstname.lastname@example.org.
+The 2020 fall festival (Sharpsmeade: A Magical Sharpsburg Fall Festival) will take place on Saturday, October 10th, from 11 am - 3 pm at Kennedy Park.
+For more information on volunteering, sponsoring next year's event, or hosting a booth, email Brittany Reno at email@example.com.

 Rain Barrels in Sharpsburg

 In November 2016, SNO kicked off its first resident working group, dedicated to addressing resident concerns about vacant blighted properties and improving property conditions throughout Sharpsburg, in partnership with Pittsburgh Community Reinvestment Group.
-The FBWG analyzed Sharpsburg blight and property survey data, studied best practices in blight remediation from across the country, and in spring 2017 developed a five-year resident-driven blight reduction plan to be implemented by SNO and supporting partners.
+The volunteer group analyzed Sharpsburg blight and property survey data, studied best practices in blight remediation from across the country, and in spring 2017 developed a five-year resident-driven blight reduction plan to be implemented by SNO and supporting partners.

 Targeted Home Repairs for Sharpsburg Homeowners in Need

-In partnership with Rebuilding Together Pittsburgh, SNO funds critical targeted home repairs for Sharpsburg homeowners who are seniors, Veterans, or living with permanent disabilities.
+In partnership with Rebuilding Together Pittsburgh, SNO has funded critical targeted home repairs for Sharpsburg homeowners who are seniors, Veterans, or living with permanent disabilities.
 Click here for more information on applying for Rebuilding Together Pittsburgh's home repair program.